dart-lang/language/working/declaring-constructors/feature-specification.md

 that this proposal requires.

 There are real brevity advantages to primary constructors.
 But that brevity comes with trade-offs.
-A primary constructor can't have a body, initializer list, of explicit superclass constructor call.
-If you need any of those, you're back to needing a regular in-body constructor.
+A primary constructor can't have a body and some versions of the proposal prohibit initializer lists, or explicit superclass constructor calls.
+If you need those, you're back to needing a regular in-body constructor.

 A declaring constructor like in this proposal *is* an in-body constructor, so it has none of those limitations.
 A class author can *always* make one of a